 NAPA Auto Parts stores are individually owned and operated, so product inventory may vary by location — and parts listed online won’t necessarily be available at your local NAPA Auto Parts.
 You can, however, search for parts by entering the year, make, and model of your vehicle on its website.
 You can then order online or contact your nearest NAPA Auto Parts to see if it has the item in stock.
 For online orders, there is a flat-rate shipping fee of $7.95.

-A NAPA customer service representative said the auto parts retailer does not price match, but, locally, some NAPA Auto Parts stores may price match with local competitors.
+According to our communications with the company, the auto parts retailer does not price match, but, locally, some NAPA Auto Parts stores may price match with local competitors.
 This policy will vary by location.

 Other NAPA savings opportunities include: